rgeo/activerecord-postgis-adapter/README.md

 given area.
 For those queries, you'll need to use the standard spatial SQL functions provided by PostGIS.

-For more advanced queries, activerecord-postgis-adapter exposes an arel interface that can perform queries using PostGIS functions.
+To perform more advanced spatial queries, you can use the extended Arel interface included in the activerecord-postgis-adapter.
 The functions accept WKT strings or RGeo features.

 ```rb
 point = RGeo::Geos.factory(srid: 0).point(1,1)